Cloud Atlas (film): Critical response

 Nick Pickerton, who reviewed the film for The Village Voice, said, "There is a great deal of humbug about art and love in Cloud Atlas, but it is decidedly unlovable, and if you want to learn something about feeling, you're at the wrong movie."
-English critic Mark Kermode on his first viewing called it "an extremely honourable failure, but a failure", but then on a second viewing for the release of the DVD in the UK stated, "Second time around, I find it to be more engaging – still not an overall success, but containing several moments of genuine magic, and buoyed up by the exuberance of high-vaulting ambition."
+Film critic Mark Kermode on his first viewing called it "an extremely honourable failure, but a failure", but then on a second viewing for the release of the DVD in the UK stated, "Second time around, I find it to be more engaging – still not an overall success, but containing several moments of genuine magic, and buoyed up by the exuberance of high-vaulting ambition."
 Village Voice and Time magazine both named Cloud Atlas the worst film of 2012.

 Variety described it as "an intense three-hour mental workout rewarded with a big emotional payoff. ...
 One's attention must be engaged at all times as the mosaic triggers an infinite range of potentially profound personal responses."
 James Rocchi of MSN Movies stated, "It is so full of passion and heart and empathy that it feels completely unlike any other modern film in its range either measured through scope of budget or sweep of action."
 The Daily Beast called Cloud Atlas "one of the year's most important movies".
 Michael Cieply of The New York Times commented on the film, "You will have to decide for yourself whether it works.
 It's that kind of picture. ...
 Is this the stuff of Oscars?
 Who knows?
 Is it a force to be reckoned with in the coming months?
 Absolutely."

+American filmmaking duo Scott Beck and Bryan Woods later chose Hugh Grant for the lead role of Mr. Reed in Heretic due to his performance in six roles in Cloud Atlas.

 Box office

-Despite expectations that the film could be a success, the film opened to only $9.6 million from 2,008 theaters, an average of $4,787 per theater, finishing second at the U.S. box office.
+Despite expectations that the film could be a success, the film opened to $9.6 million from 2,008 theaters, an average of $4,787 per theater, finishing second at the U.S. box office.
 The debut was described as "dreadful" by Box Office Mojo.
 The film ultimately grossed $27.1 million in the U.S. and $103.4 million internationally for a total of $130.5 million.